react-cosmos/react-cosmos/docs/README.md

 `getFixtures()` is tricky to work with.

 To create URLs for each fixture, fixture modules are imported to retrieve the fixture names of _multi fixtures_.
 Fixture modules are non-standard (JSX or TypeScript files) and often expect a DOM environment.
-Thus calling `getFixtures()` in a Node environment isn't straightforward, and Jest with "jsdom" [testEnvironment](https://jestjs.io/docs/configuration#testenvironment-string) is the de facto way of using this API.
+Thus calling `getFixtures()` in a Node environment isn't straightforward and Jest with `"jsdom"` [testEnvironment](https://jestjs.io/docs/configuration#testenvironment-string) is the de facto way of using this API.

 Jest brings its own array of problems due to its limitations:

 1. Jest ESM support is [unfinished](https://github.com/jestjs/jest/issues/9430).
 2. There's no easy way to [create test cases asynchronously](https://github.com/jestjs/jest/issues/2235#issuecomment-584387443).
 You can [do it with `globalSetup`](https://github.com/jestjs/jest/issues/2235#issuecomment-584387443), but globalSetup _isn't_ transformed and we're back to square one.

-For the reasons above `getFixtures()` is a synchronous API, which also means it uses CommonJS `require()` instead of dynamic `async import()` to import user modules.
+For the reasons above `getFixtures()` is a synchronous API.
+It uses CommonJS `require()` to import user modules.

-Another limitation is the fact that server plugins aren't ran by `getFixtures()`.
+Another limitation is the fact that `getFixtures()` doesn't ran server plugins.
 The lack of ESM support in Jest is the reason.
-The `config` hooks of server plugins (eg. Webpack or Vite plugin) usually populate the `rendererUrl` option in the user's Cosmos config.
-But with `getFixtures()` we pass the `rendererUrl` as a separate option after the Cosmos config.
+The `config` hooks of server plugins usually populate the `rendererUrl` option in the user's Cosmos config.
+The Vite and Webpack plugins do this.
+With `getFixtures()`, however, we pass the `rendererUrl` as a separate option after the Cosmos config.

 ## Create React App